• Skip to primary navigation

 • baking powder and baking soda

 • ground black pepper: helps to give the cheese flavor more depth.
-You can also use chili powder or gochugaru.
+You can also use chili powder or gochugaru as a substitute.

 • non-stick vegetable oil spray: Spray a neutral flavoured oil on your waffle machine- or lightly baste it with melted butter if you have more time- even if it's non-stick.
 (Makes clean-up faster and extends the life of your waffle machine.)